-EPG is the administrative and fiscal agent of the WDB, responsible of the management of the WDB's funds received from the U.S. Department of Labor, Employment and Training Administration, Maryland Department of Labor for the Workforce Innovation and Opportunity Act (WIOA), Summer Youth Connections, American Rescue Plan Act, and other grant funding.
+EPG is the administrative and fiscal agent of the WDB, responsible for the management of the WDB's funds received from various sources including the U.S. Department of Labor, Maryland Department of Labor, Prince George's County Government, and other grant funding.
+Funding for the project descripted in this RFP is anticipated to originate from the Maryland Department of Labor's Summer Youth Connection Grant.
 The WDB anticipates that total funding of up to \$250,000 for Summer Youth Employment Programs will be available for contract/s awarded through this RFP.
 Funding for this RFP is expressly contingent upon final budget approval.
-The WDB reserves the right to negotiate final contracts.
+Respondents selected as a result of this solicitation must participate in contract negotiations with EPG/WDB and may be required to submit programmatic, financial, or other revisions which may have resulted from such negotiation.
+The award of any contract or agreement shall be contingent upon the satisfactory completion of contract negotiation.

-The WDB will award funding to one or more entities that demonstrate an ability to effectively deliver and manage services as described within this RFP at the best value.
-Agreements are anticipated to have terms effective May 1, 2022, through September 30, 2022.
+The WDB will award funding to one or more entities that demonstrate an ability to effectively deliver and manage services as described within this RFP.
+The WDB reserves the right to accept other than lowest cost proposals and to reject any and all proposals or parts thereof.
+Agreements are anticipated to have terms effective March 15, 2023 through September 30, 2023.